TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Devel.md

 <br />

-The Windows version in use is quite old, and as we know, older versions are much more likely to contain kernel vulnerabilities.
+The Windows version in use is quite `old`, and as we know, older versions are much more likely to contain `kernel` vulnerabilities.

-Searching on google we found an interest db exploit to the OS version (6.1.7600 N/A Build 7600):
+Searching on google we found an interest db `exploit` to the `OS` version (6.1.7600 N/A Build 7600):

 <br />